sandover/sandover.github.io/content/index.md

 ---
 # oblong industries :: greenhouse sdk

-I was one of the principal architects, authors, and maintainers of Greenhouse, a C++ creative coding SDK based on Oblong's g-speak spatial operating platform.
-Compared to g-speak, Greenhouse aimed to provide more approachable abstractions and faster time-to-joy.
+I was one of the principal architects and maintainers of Greenhouse, a C++ creative coding SDK built on Oblong's g-speak spatial operating platform.
+Greenhouse gave developers more approachable abstractions and faster time-to-joy than g-speak itself.

-Greenhouse came to be relied upon by Oblong's clients, and was also made available to the public at ([internet archive here](https://web.archive.org/web/20140702024803/http://greenhouse.oblong.com/)).
-The Client Solutions team adopted it internally for production work in 2013.
+Oblong's clients came to rely on it, and it was [made available to the public](https://web.archive.org/web/20140702024803/http://greenhouse.oblong.com/) as well.
+The Client Solutions team adopted it for production work in 2013.

 {{< vimeo 553841461 >}}